PM Modi pays surprise visit to Ujjwala scheme beneficiary's house, drinks tea | Entertainment

 Later, while addressing a rally in the temple town, Modi said, ''Today I got the opportunity to have tea at the house of the 10th-crore beneficiary of Ujjwala gas connection.''
 Recalling the scheme's launch from Ballia, the prime minister said that even though it was ridiculed at that time, Ujjwala Yojana has changed the lives of crores of women.

-A statement issued by the Uttar Pradesh government said the prime minister had tea at the residence of the beneficiary of the Ujjwala scheme and had a brief conversation with her.
+In a post in Hindi on X, Modi said, ''Held a 'chaai pe charchaa' at the house of sister Meera ji, the 10th-crore beneficiary of Ujjwala Yojana, along with her family members in Ayodhya.
+I felt very satisfied to know how government schemes have made the life of the entire family easier.''
+A statement by the Uttar Pradesh government said the prime minister had tea at the residence of the beneficiary of the Ujjwala scheme and had a brief conversation with her.
 This programme was not scheduled in advance, it said.

 During this, the prime minister gave an autograph to a child and along with it, he wrote 'Vande Mataram'.
 He also got a selfie clicked with the local children, the statement said.